ibm-cloud-docs/dns-svcs/cr-delete.md

 You can delete a custom resolver in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Deleting a custom resolver in the UI
+## Deleting a custom resolver in the console
 {: #ui-cr-delete}
 {: ui}